Conservation

 Energy Efficiency Realized

-Carolina Land & Lakes is working to bring new energy efficient solutions to local farmers and small businesses in North Carolina.
-Carolina Land & Lakes works with the Energy Cost-Share Assistance Program (ECAP), a program designed to help small businesses and farms find grants and other resources for projects such as: LED lighting, greenhouse insulation, solar PV, and many other innovative solutions.
+Carolina Land & Lakes works with the Energy Cost-Share Assistance Program (ECAP), designed to help small businesses and farms find grants for LED lighting, greenhouse insulation, solar PV, and more.

 Bio Energy Efforts

-Carolina Land & Lakes believes that utilization of bioenergy compliments the current use of fossil fuel and should be included in the mix of renewables like solar and wind.
-We believe that bio energy produced from locally sourced materials is a win- win situation for the residents, industries and farmers.
-In supporting a bio energy platform, we are striving to provide a cost effective solution to the utilization of locally available bio mass, a reduction of harmful greenhouse gasses and other cost benefits to our current and prospective partners.
+Carolina Land & Lakes believes that utilization of bioenergy complements fossil fuels and should be included in the mix of renewables like solar and wind.
+We support bio energy produced from locally sourced materials as a win-win for residents, industries, and farmers.

-An example is Pellets for Pullets, where we use wood pellets made from the leftover saw dust and shavings from a hardwood flooring plant and noneconomic by-products from tree removal and harvesting.
+An example is Pellets for Pullets, where we use wood pellets made from leftover saw dust and shavings from a hardwood flooring plant.
 This bio mass could potentially come from local state and federal lands where forest regeneration and fire and forest conservation efforts require tree removal.